Stars mourn U.S. actress Elizabeth Pena, dead at 55

-(Reuters) - Television stars and other celebrities mourned U.S. actress Elizabeth Pena, whose career was marked by roles in the films “La Bamba,” “Jacob’s Ladder” and “Lone Star,” and who died earlier this week at age 55.
+(Reuters) - Television stars and other celebrities mourned U.S. actress Elizabeth Pena, whose career was marked by roles in the films “La Bamba” and “Jacob’s Ladder,” and who died earlier this week at age 55.

 Pena, who more recently appeared on the hit TV show “Modern Family,” died on Tuesday at a Los Angeles hospital of natural causes after a short illness, her manager Gina Rugolo said.